opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Limitation because ES ...
 NULL (missing value) won't be taken into account in aggregation.

-Example 1: Grouping By Fields
+Example 1: Grouping by Fields
 -----------------------------

 SQL query::